Ada Maimon

 Ada Maimon (עדה מימון; 8 October 1893 – 10 October 1973) was an Israeli politician who served as a member of the Knesset for Mapai between 1949 and 1955.

 Biography

-Born Ada Fishman in Mărculești in Bessarabia Governorate, Russian Empire (in present-day Moldova), Maimon made aliyah to Ottoman-controlled Palestine in 1912, and was followed by her older brother, Yehuda the following year.
+Born Ada Fishman in Mărculești in Bessarabia Governorate, Russian Empire (now in Moldova), Maimon was one of nine children born to Avraham Elimelekh and Babeh Golda Fishman.
+She emigrated to Ottoman-controlled Palestine in 1912, and was followed by her older brother, Yehuda the following year.
 She worked as a teacher, and opened a Hebrew school for girls in Safed.
 Having joined a youth movement associated with Hapoel Hatzair, she became a member of the Hapoel Hatzair central committee in 1913, remaining on it until 1920.

 A participant in its founding convention, she also served on the executive committee of the Histadrut trade union.
 In 1921 she was amongst the founders of the Women's Workers Movement, and was its secretary until 1930.
 In that year she established the Ayanot study centre in Ness Ziona.